 It can be mind-boggling to think of how many of history’s mis-steps and blunders could have been prevented if today’s mobile communication technology had been around.
-Communication failures have been one of the key causes of many conflicts and man-made disasters, making us wonder how different things might have been if we had today’s communication technology way back when.
+There have been many communication disasters in history, which makes one wonder—how different things might have been if we had today’s communication technology way back when.

 1. The Boston Tea Party

 The British East India Company was struggling financially, and had a massive amount of tea they needed to unload.
 In an effort to incentivize the American colonies to buy the company’s tea, Great Britain passed the Tea Act of 1773, which in effect was what the colonies considered “taxation without representation.”

 In response, the colonists dumped the company’s tea in Boston Harbor, setting the stage for the American revolution.
 If only there was real-time mobile communication technology in the 18th century, Great Britain might have better understood the colonists’ feelings much sooner and responded in kind.

 They could have introduced messaging about the tax and asked for feedback on the impact it would have.
 Instead, they doubled-down on their position with the passage of the Coercive Acts, sparking the Revolutionary War.